BIMIB-DISCo/PMCE/Utilities/README.md

 	Rscript 4_KM_estimate.R

-Please feel free to contact us if you have problems running our scripts at daniele.ramazzotti1@gmail.com
+Please feel free to contact us if you have problems running our tool at daniele.ramazzotti@unimib.it